Story Spine

 "Rocket Rob returns from a secret mission.
 The sidekick waits in the transport pod." — Max

 Morning kitchen.
 Through the window, Max plays street hockey with a neighbor kid — texture.
 Inside, the quiet after he leaves.
 Rob pours coffee.
 Claire signs the permission slip.
 At the door, her eyes drift to the locked hallway closet before she goes.
 Maple sits on Rob's keys.
+After Rob leaves, Claire closes her eyes for one second at the counter — the exhale of a person absorbing weight she didn’t ask for.
 The marriage in two minutes: warm, real, slightly frayed.

 "I might be late tonight." — Rob